 Are you planning to visit Brazil?
-Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Brazil.
+Select your country of residence to check automatically if you need a power plug adapter or voltage converter in Brazil.

 In Brazil the power sockets are of type N. The standard voltage is 127 / 220 V and the standard frequency is 60 Hz.